Anil Shirole

 Anil Shirole, alias Padmakar Gulabrao Shirole, (born 13 September 1950), hails from the Shiledar Shirole (Patil) family.
 He represented Pune constituency in the 16th Lok Sabha from 2014 to 2019.
-He was previously a member of Pune's municipal council.
+He was previously a member of Pune's municipal corporation.
 He completed his graduation in BA from University of Pune.

-Career
+Political career

 Anil Shirole was first elected to Pune Municipal Corporation as a BJP candidate in 1992.
 He was re-elected for a second term from 1997 to 2002, having been appointed leader of the BJP party in Pune in 2000.

+Anil Shirole is a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation.